stouffer/EvoGeoModules/manuscript/manuscript.md_m.md

 extant ecological structure is an outcome of ancestral constraints and/or co-adaptation [@nuis14].

-Nevertheless, it is important to note that there is more to co-evolution than simply observing matching phylogenies, or than observing phylogenetic structure of species interactions.
-At a *large* scale (*i.e.* both temporal, spatial, and organizational), true coevolution addresses both of these dimensions: measures of coevolution yield a positive signal when (i) phylogenetic trees are congruent (ii) based on the observation that species at similar positions in both trees interact.
-This line of thinking does more than building on extent
-interactions: because of the branching nature of trees, it ensures that this congruence informed by interactions is true at all phylogenetic depths.
-How different *methods* to measure coevolution deal with this structure varies, but their commonality is that they address macro-evolutionary questions on the basis of macro-evolutionary structures.
+Nevertheless, it is important to note that there is more to co-evolution than simply observing matching phylogenies or than observing phylogenetic structure of species interactions [@john07].
+At a *large* scale (*i.e.* both temporal, spatial, and organizational), true coevolution addresses both of these dimensions simultaneously: measures of coevolution yield a positive signal when (i) phylogenetic trees are congruent (ii) based on the observation that species at similar positions in both trees interact.
+This line of thinking does more than building on extent interactions; because of the branching nature of trees, it ensures that the congruence informed by interactions is true at *all* phylogenetic depths [@nieb10].
+How different methods to measure coevolution deal with this structure varies, but at least one common thread is that they address macro-evolutionary questions on the basis of macro-evolutionary structures [@pric03].
 Although this is somehow different from *micro*-coevolution (*i.e.* within and between populations at reduced temporal and spatial scales), this is no less an instance of coevolution.

 The considerations outlined above can be expressed as quantitative predictions.
 Communities that have assembled by successive divergence events due to